Hidden-black/Robolac/README.md

 Robolac

-idk run the code once and then a config.json apeers just put the token their next step just make a prefix.json and run the code and MAKE SURE BOT IS RUNNING WHILE ADDING IT TO A GUILD or u can register the bot prefix by this template in prefix.json
+idk run the code once and then a config.json apeers just put the token their next step run the code and
+MAKE SURE BOT IS RUNNING WHILE ADDING IT TO A GUILD or u can register the bot prefix by this template in prefix.json